Approving fees: A guide for creditors

 - a summary description of the major tasks performed, or likely to be performed

-- the costs associated with each of these tasks and the method of calculation of the costs
+- the costs associated with each of these tasks and how the costs were calculated

-- the periods when funds will be drawn to pay the fees
+- when the funds will be drawn to pay the fees

-- an estimated total amount, or range of amounts, of total fees
+- an estimated total amount, or a range of total fees

-- an explanation of the likely impact the fees will have on any dividends to creditors
+- an explanation of the likely impact the fees will have on any payment to creditors

-- such other information that will assist in assessing the reasonableness of the fees claimed.
+- other information that will assist creditors to assess the reasonableness of the fees claimed.

-If asked to approve an amount of fees, your task is to decide if that amount of fees is reasonable, given the work carried out in the external administration and the results of that work.
+If you are asked to approve an amount of fees, you must decide if the amount is reasonable given the work carried out in the external administration and the results of that work.